ops/miniwedge/README.md

-# miniwedge for VIC-20 and C64
+# Miniwedge for VIC-20 and C64

-miniwedge is a library for [cc65](https://cc65.github.io/) compiler suite to ease the use of a Commodore disk drive.
+Miniwedge is a library for [cc65](https://cc65.github.io/) compiler suite to ease the use of a Commodore disk drive.

 # Commands